josecarlosgt/Web-Design-and-Development/README.md

 We will use the following text obtained from the content design process.
 Note the text contains the keywords highlighted in bold.

 > *Lake description*
-> **Laguna Brava** **Ecotourism** is an organization run by local community members based in **Laguna Brava**. **Laguna Brava** is a karstic lake of incomparable beauty located in western Guatemala. **Laguna Brava** is located in a remote and highly underdeveloped region, so reaching and exploring the lake takes a mix of extreme **adventure** and intimate contact with **nature**.
+> **Laguna Brava** is a karstic lake of incomparable beauty located in western Guatemala. **Laguna Brava** is located in a remote and highly underdeveloped region, so reaching and exploring the lake takes a mix of extreme **adventure** and intimate contact with **nature**.
 The lake beauty lies in the colours variety of its waters, which depends on the sun's position. **Laguna Brava** is also known as Yolnabaj by the region's inhabitants, which translates as "rough lake".
 Despite its name, the waters of **Laguna Brava** Laguna are so calm that they instantly awaken a deep feeling of peace.
 >
-> *Company description*
+> *Description of the local communities*
-> We provide guided visits to **Laguna Brava** and welcome travellers from all regions of the world.
-We believe that visitors and responsible tourism practices are essential to support the development of our local community.
+> Members of the communities settled around **Laguna Brava** welcome travelers from all regions of the world looking for **adventure** and **nature**.
+They believe that visitors and responsible **ecotourism** practices are essential to support the development of their communities.

 >
-> *Guided visits description*
+> *Description of activities*
-> We offer two options for guided visits that allow you to enjoy **Laguna Brava** beauty.
-In both options, we provide life vests and local guides who know the lake very well to take care of your safety.
+> The communities offer two options for guided visits that allow visitors to enjoy **Laguna Brava's** natural beauty.
+In both options, they provide life vests and local guides who know the lake very well to take care of your safety.
 >
 > *Guided visits options*
 >
 > *Option 1*
 > The Lake Challenge
 > Cross the four kilometres in a kayak guided by a local guide.
-This guided visit is physically demanding, and we recommend it for only those in excellent physical condition.
+This guided visit is physically demanding, and it is recommended for only those in excellent physical condition.
 > - Duration: 5 hours approx.
 > - Price: $50 USD
 > - Minimum: 2 pax